spryker/spryker-docs/docs/marketplace/user/features/202106.0/merchant-products.md

 {% info_block warningBox "Developer guides" %}

 Are you a developer?
-See Merchant Products <!---LINK--> feature walkthrough for developers.
+See Marketplace Products <!---LINK--> feature walkthrough for developers.

 {% endinfo_block %}